-Understanding and Correcting Common Integration Design Oversights
+Understanding and Correcting Common Integration Design and Database Management Oversights

-Mihaela Iridon

-Cândea LLC

-Dallas, TX, USA
+Mihaela Iridon Cândea LLC Dallas, TX, USA e-mail: iridon.mihaela@gmail.com

-e-mail: iridon.mihaela@gmail.com

-Abstract- The design of any extensible integration solution involving systems intended to communicate efficiently with one another and/or with data repositories usually begins as a proof of concept or prototype, especially if new technologies and platforms are involved.
+Abstract-Prototyping integration points with external systems and new technologies is an excellent starting point for validating certain design aspects but turning that into a complete enterprise solution goes far beyond implementing a working passthrough prototype.
 In some instances, the focus on functional features and tight deadlines lead to inadequate attention placed on non-functional system attributes, such as scalability, extensibility, performance, etc. Many design guidelines, best practices, and principles have been established, and antipatterns were identified and explained at length.
 Yet, it is not uncommon to encounter actual implementations suffering from deficiencies prescribed by these antipatterns.
-This paper discusses Leaky Abstractions Mixing Concerns, and Vendor Lock-in, as some of the more frequent offenders in case of system integration.
-Ensuing problems such as the lack of proper structural and behavioral abstractions are described, along with solutions aiming to avoid costly consequences due to integration instability, constrained system evolution, and poor testability.
-Moreover, unsuitable technology and tooling choices for database design and release management are shown to lead to a systemic incoherence of the data layer models and artifacts, and implicitly to painful database management and deployment strategies.
+The first part of this paper discusses Leaky Abstractions, Mixing Concerns, and Vendor Lock-in antipatterns, as some of the more frequent offenders in case of system integration design.
+Ensuing problems such as the lack of proper structural and behavioral abstractions are revealed, along with potential solutions aiming to avoid costly consequences due to integration instability, constrained system evolution, and poor testability.
+The second half of this industry case study shows how unsuitable technology and tooling choices for database design, source code, and release management can lead to a systemic incoherence of the data layer models and artifacts, and implicitly to painful database management and deployment strategies.
+Raising awareness about certain design and technological challenges is what this paper aims to achieve.

-Keywords- integration models; design antipatterns; leaky abstractions; database management.
+Keywords-integration models; design antipatterns; leaky abstractions; database management.